 St. Louis was/is home to many famous African-Americans: Scott Joplin, ragtime composer; W. C. Handy, composer of St. Louis Blues; Wendell Oliver Pruitt, WWII flying ace; Dred Scott of the infamous Dred Scott Decision of 1847; Dick Gregory, civil rights activist and comedian; and many more.

 The St. Louis Sentinel, Argus and American newspapers are published weekly by African-Americans and are widely circulated.

 Source: “The African-American Heritage of St. Louis: A Guide,” published by St. Louis Public Library, February 1992.

-For 2013, meetings are held at either the St. Louis County Library Headquarters or St. Louis City Library (downtown branch at 1301 Olive).
-Meetings, sponsored by the St. Louis Genealogical Society and co-sponsored by the St. Louis County Library, when held at the St. Louis County Library Headquarters.
+Meetings are held at either the St. Louis County Library Headquarters or St. Louis Public Library (downtown branch at 1301 Olive).
+Meetings are sponsored by the St. Louis Genealogical Society and co-sponsored by the St. Louis County Library, when held at the St. Louis County Library Headquarters.

 St. Louis Genealogical Society · #4 Sunnen Drive, Suite 140 · St. Louis, MO 63143 · 314-647-8547